 Download Every Supplemental Prompt Here!

-Tell us about something that really sparks your intellectual interest and curiosity and compels you to explore more in the program/area of study that you indicated.
+In about 250 words, tell us about something that really sparks your intellectual interest and curiosity, and compels you to explore more in the program/area of study that you indicated.
 It could be an idea, book, project, cultural activity, work of art, start-up, music, movie, research, innovation, question, or other pursuit.
-(250 words)

 If you have space you could tie in your answer to Wash U. Even though it would be nice to tie it to the school, make sure your answer doesn’t turn into a why Wash U essay.